 Pay equity is a very complicated and specialized area.
 The specialized area, low case load and low compensation rate make it difficult to attract part-time members to the Tribunal, and even more difficult to secure a panel for the number of days required to hear a lengthy case.
 Cross-appointing members from the OLRB has been helpful in the past in easing this pressure.
 In order to appoint more members to ease this pressure, the Tribunal has expanded the scope of adjudicative tribunals that it will consider for a cross-appointment in order not to preclude qualified adjudicators who are appointed elsewhere pursuant to OICs from being considered.
-For example, two part-time members have recently been appointed who are also appointed to the WSIAT.
+For example, two part-time members were appointed in 2019 who are also appointed to the Workplace Safety Insurance Appeal Tribunal.

-The Tribunal's presiding officer is cross-appointed to the OLRB on an interim basis and is paid a full-time salary so there are no anticipated difficulties with ensuring his availability for hearings.
-However, there are currently no other full-time OLRB deputy presiding officers, or neutrals, cross-appointed as was the case in the past, and the position of alternate presiding officer, who can replace the presiding officer in his absence, remains vacant.
-Only one part-time deputy presiding officer has been appointed and she is also appointed to the OLRB on a part-time basis stakeholder/public perception of the Tribunal's performance and reputation if cases cannot be scheduled in a timely manner because of availability.
+The Tribunal's Presiding Officer is cross-appointed to the OLRB and is paid a full-time salary so there are no anticipated difficulties with ensuring his availability for hearings.
+There is currently a vacancy for an additional Deputy Presiding Officer.
+Given the small number of appointments, the vacant deputy presiding officer position, the statutory requirement for a panel of three to hear cases, the low compensation rate and the difficulty in making cross-appointments constitute a moderate operational risk as well as some risk to stakeholder/public perception of the Tribunal's performance and reputation if cases cannot be scheduled in a timely manner because of availability.